dbuenzli/bytesrw/README.md

     opam install bytesrw \
                  conf-zlib conf-zstd \ # compression support
                  conf-xxhash           # hashing support
+                 # conf-blake3 need to create one in opam

 If you don't use `opam` consult the [`opam`](opam) file for build instructions.